Ms Hannah Ford

 Eligible to supervise Masters and PhD (as Co-Supervisor) - email supervisor to discuss availability.

 Prior to this position, Hannah completed a joint PhD from the University of Nottingham and the University of Adelaide in which she explored consumers perceptions, motivations, and attitudes towards sustainable foods.
-In particular, her work focused on meat reduction and the adoption of protein alternatives (plant-based, edible insects, cultured meat, precision fermented dairy).
+In particular, her work focused on meat reduction and the adoption of protein alternatives (e.g., plant-based foods, edible insects, cultured meat, precision fermented dairy).
 The novelty of Hannah’s research has been published in high quality peer reviewed journals and acknowledged during national and international conferences where she was awarded the most popular presentation at the Nursten conference (UK), best presentation at the IFST Sensory Science Symposium (UK), the Food and Nutrition Award at the University of Adelaide Postgraduate Symposium and the E3S EuroSense Student Award.

 Hannah also holds a BSc in Nutrition with Food Consumer Sciences from the University of Reading and has worked as a Consumer Scientist for Mondelez International gaining extensive industry sensory experience.
 In between her time working in industry and commencing her PhD, Hannah worked in a winery in New Zealand which provided a practical insight into the wine making process and business.